lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-09-14-Libraries.md

 and then—with a couple of big grant proposals falling short—found myself at a loose end.

 The HOL Light library was definitely valuable, or so people told me.
 Regrettably, my knowledge of multivariate analysis is minimal, and please don't utter the word "homology".
-I was ideally suited to this task: HOL Light is astonishingly retro, hardly different from Cambridge LCF as I left it in 1984.
+I was ideally suited to this porting task: HOL Light is astonishingly retro, hardly different from [Cambridge LCF](https://github.com/kohlhase/CambridgeLCF) as I left it in 1984.
 Aspects of the work could be automated through Perl scripts and the porting of routine material was actually kind of relaxing, like doing a crossword (only much easier).
 And oh!
 The nostalgia of seeing `REPEAT GEN_TAC` (which dates to Edinburgh LCF) and "conversions" and "theorem continuations" (my own weird babies).